What are Idaho’s unemployment monetary requirements?

 Can I use wages from another state, the military or federal government?

 Yes.
-When you file a claim, report all your employers for the past 2 years, including:
+When you file a claim, report all your employers for the past two (2) years, including:

 You must provide complete addresses and dates of employment for all your employers.
 Then your other state, military or federal wages will be combined with any other wages you earned during the base period.
 All wages from your base period will be used to calculate your weekly benefit amount.